 • Despite Umno, MIC and Gerakan (all BN constituent parties) acknowledging that they had access to e-Kasih, the national poverty databank, or data on recipients of a cash aid called BR1M, a representative from the Inland Revenue Board denied any data sharing with political parties.

-For more details on the above highlights, read Boo Su-Lyn's full report on Personal Data and Political Influence in Malaysia here.
+For more details on the above highlights, read Boo Su-Lyn's full report on Voter Data in Malaysia's 2018 Elections here.

 An introduction to the Influence Industry project can be found at The Influence Industry: The Global Business of Using Your Data in Elections and an introduction to the tools and techniques of the political data industry can be found at Tools of the Influence Industry.
 Additional country features on Italy and Mexico are also available.